-End 2017, I came across a Zero Waste FB group in Malaysia and learned about Bea Johnson’s 5R principals.
+End 2017, I came across a Zero Waste FB group in Malaysia and learned about Bea Johnson’s 5R principles.
 It has since opened up my eyes to the world of Rs and I knew I could do so much more than just Recycling.

 The moment we need to throw something away, waste is created.

 Plastic is a material made to last.
-Problems arise when we use it excessively and often unnecessarily as one time use, packaging, and disposables.
+Problems arise when we use it excessively and often unnecessarily as one-time use, packaging, and disposables.
 Plastic is cheap and convenient.
 Businesses can pack and wrap anything and everything in cheap plastic packaging, in all shapes, colors, and sizes to sell to consumers.

 When you throw something away, it doesn’t go away.
 It goes somewhere.
-Our waste either ends up in the landfill, sea, in the environment as unsightly litters if not incinerated in a controlled waste plant or burnt in open space.
+Our waste either ends up in the landfill, sea, in the environment as unsightly litter if not incinerated in a controlled waste plant or burnt in open space.

 “But I recycle!”
 I can hear your mind scream out loud.